 Third, with a solar power system, you can pretty much go anywhere you want and you don’t need to worry about having enough power to supply your needs when off the grid/plug.

-I hope this review has been helpful and, as always, if you have any questions please feel free to leave a comment below.
+I hope this review has been helpful and, as always, if you have any questions/comments please feel free to leave your comments below.
 I will respond to all comments as soon as I am able.
 In the meantime, DRIVE SAFE AND HAPPY CAMPING.